 If you choose a call centre provider where there is a mismatch between your needs and their core offering, it can be a recipe for problems.

-Search engines and directories are not an effective tool to hone in on the best-fit call centre providers to meet your specific needs.
+Search engines and directories are not an effective tool to hone in on the best-fit call call centre providers to meet your specific needs.
 At Matchboard, we instantly match your needs with a shortlist of suppliers, ready to help!
-If you’re ready to look at options for call centre outsourcing, start here.
+If you’re ready to look at options for Australian call centres or offshore outsourcing, start here.

 This post was authored by Sharon Melamed.
 With 25+ years’ experience in call centres and outsourcing in Australia, the US and Japan, Sharon is an industry veteran who has helped hundreds of companies find and implement call centre solutions around the world.
 Sharon can be contacted at email@example.com.